nkabbara/nkabbara.github.io/books/unlimited-memory.md

 You may store up to 50 bits of info using this method.

 Organizing info into compartments, allows future information to be associated with what you have in memory enabling to compare and contrast more effectively.
 Even slot new information into the relevant compartments.

+Using this to memorize the four principles of good writing from On Writing Well.
+1. Imaging a crystal bowl on my feet: Clarity (crystal clear).
+2. A closure script on my knees: Simple (clojure was built with simplicity as its core value.)
+3. A short penis on my pelvis: Brevity (useful, not true :D)
+4. A big pounding red cartoon heart in my chest: Humanity. (heart, love, soul, humanity)

 ### Peg Method